kj455/mcp-kibela/README.md

 ```

 #### If you built from source
-If you built from source, modify the command and args like this:
+You will need to modify the command and args like this:

 ```json
 {